|Page Type:||Trip Report|

 In the end, I still wanted to save my next Nepal trip for Ama Dablam, so I tried to talk him into picking Vietnam, Cambodia, and Laos since neither of us had been there and I wanted to climb some peaks, go caving, and do some rafting there, all of which I thought that Kessler would seriously enjoy.
 Further, I could only get time of winter and it would be really cold in the Himalaya then.

 So, the Himalaya it was.
 It turned out to be a great trip.
-We ended up seeing some incredible scenery, enjoying the wonderful people that live there, climbed several peaks, visited three major basecamps, and the trip ran almost flawless except for a scary incident when a Sherpa porter we were with got altitude sick.
+We ended up seeing some incredible scenery, enjoying the wonderful people that live there, climbed several peaks, visited three major basecamps, and the trip ran almost flawless except for a scary incident when a Sherpa porter we were with got sick for part of a day.

 This is our story.